The Trap (1985 film)

 The Trap (La Gabbia), also known as Collector's Item, Dead Fright and The Cage, is a 1985 erotic thriller directed by Giuseppe Patroni Griffi (his last theatrical film), and starring Tony Musante, Laura Antonelli, and Florinda Bolkan.
 Famed Italian horror director Lucio Fulci contributed to the screenplay (this film was done during the time Fulci was recovering from hepatitis, so he was unable to direct it).

-The film is based on a story called "L'Occhio", written by filmmaker Francesco Barilli.
+The film is based on a story called "L'Occhio" ("The Eye"), written by filmmaker Francesco Barilli.
 Barilli intended to make the film himself, but had trouble securing backing and balked at the producers wanting Shelley Winters in the lead role.
-So he sold the idea to Griffi and let him produce and direct it, retitling it The Trap.
-Barilli said of the finished product "Lets' talk frankly here, that movie sucks...." and Fulci even used profanity alluding to his opinion of Griffi, who he felt stole his chance to direct the film.
+So he sold the idea to Patroni Griffi and let him produce and direct it, retitling it The Trap.
+Barilli said of the finished product "Lets' talk frankly here, that movie sucks...." and Fulci even used profanity alluding to his opinion of Patroni Griffi, who he felt stole his chance to direct the film.

 Plot

 Michael Parker is a successful American businessman living in Italy with his girlfriend Hélène.
-However, when she leaves on vacation, Michael soon becomes involved in an affair with Marie, a woman he once had a one-night stand with.
+However, when she leaves on vacation, Michael soon becomes involved in an affair with Marie, a woman he once had a fling with.
 This affair proves more difficult for Michael, as Marie is not going to let him off the hook again so easily.
-To complicate matters worse, Marie's young daughter Jacqueline also finds herself attracted to Michael, resulting in an incestuous love triangle.
+To complicate matters worse, Marie's young daughter Jacqueline also finds herself attracted to Michael, resulting in a love triangle.